syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Connector.md

-> Note: Connectors constraints property is manipulated by using bitwise operations.
+N> Connectors constraints property is manipulated by using bitwise operations.
 For more information about bitwise operations, see_ [Bitwise Operations](http://help.syncfusion.com/ug/js/documents/bitwiseoperations.htm)